mimblewimble/docs/docs/wiki/services/slatepack-integration.md

 The Slatepack standard eliminates the need for HTTPS or exchanging files.
 Instead, it introduces two methods:

-1. **Synchronous** commuication done through Tor (transaction is completed automatically similar to HTTPS).
+1. **Synchronous** communication done through Tor (transaction is completed automatically similar to HTTPS).
 1. **Asynchronous** communication using Slatepack Messages, which are encoded transaction strings exchanged by a simple copy-paste.

 Additionally, **Slatepack Addresses** are introduced to facilitate the interaction between two wallets.